LeZheng/Owl-CL-document/CLHS-doc/26-Glossary.md

 G

-general adj. (of an array) having element type t, and consequently able to have any object as an element.
+general adj. (指数组[array]) having element type t, and consequently able to have any object as an element.

 generalized boolean n. an object used as a truth value, where the symbol nil represents false and all other objects represent true.
 See boolean.